ferrum-lang/ferrum/README.md

 Some notable differences between Ferrum and Rust:

-- Ferrum's `stable` keyword guarantees at compile-time that there are no panicing code-paths
 - Ferrum has 3 types of functions: `pure`, `safe`, and `unsafe`
     * `pure` functions are safe functions that have 0 side-effects, and will always produce the same output given the same input
     * `safe` functions are normal code functions, but have no codepaths that can cause a runtime panic